ForestKeeperIO/firewood/README.md

 Firewood is a robust database implemented from the ground up to directly store trie nodes and user data.
 Unlike most (if not all) of the solutions in the field, it is not built on top of a generic KV store such as LevelDB/RocksDB.
-Like a B+-tree based store, firewood directly uses the tree structure as the index on disk.
+Like a B+-tree based store, firewood directly uses the trie structure as the index on disk.
 Thus, there is no additional “emulation” of the logical trie to flatten out the data structure to feed into the underlying DB that is unaware of the data being stored.
 It provides generic trie storage for arbitrary keys and